 Strong ligaments and muscles support the SI joints.
 There is a very small amount of motion in the joint for normal body flexibility.
 As we age our bones become arthritic and ligaments stiffen.
 When the cartilage wears down, the bones may rub together causing pain.
 The SI joint is a synovial joint filled with fluid.
 This type of joint has free nerve endings that can cause chronic pain if the joint degenerates or does not move properly.

 The SI joint can become painful when the ligaments become too loose or too tight.
-This can occur as the result of a fall, work injury, car accident, pregnancy and childbirth, or hip/spine surgery (laminectomy, lumbar fusion).
+This can occur as the result of a fall, work injury, car accident, pregnancy and childbirth, hip/spine surgery (laminectomy, lumbar fusion), etc (or you can put “for an unknown reason”).

 Sacroiliac joint pain can occur when movement in the pelvis is not the same on both sides.
 Uneven movement may occur when one leg is longer or weaker than the other, or with arthritis in the hip or knee problems.
 Autoimmune diseases, such as ankylosingspondyloarthropathy, and biomechanical conditions, such as wearing a walking boot following foot/ankle surgery or non-supportive footwear, can lead to degenerative sacroiliitis.